dalhatusman/30-days-of-learning-linux/day-29/README.md

 ## Objective

 What was the goal for today?
-Understand why Linux is the backbone of cloud computing and DevOps, and how it supports automation and scalability.
+To understand why Linux is the backbone of cloud computing and DevOps, and how it supports automation and scalability.

 ---